gdtknight/miniRT_using_speckit/README.md

 ## 📝 License

-This project is part of the 42 School curriculum and is provided for educational purposes.
+This project is part of the 42 Gyeongsan curriculum and is provided for educational purposes.

 ---